 What to put on a Resume Education Section?

 List your educational accomplishments, starting with your most recent or highest degree.
 Include the name and location of the institution attended, your degree, and field of study/major.

 The ideal template for including your educational qualification section is:

-Include relevant information that relates to the job to which you are applying.
+Include relevant resume information that relates to the job to which you are applying.

-This may include memberships to organizations, volunteer work, military experiences, computer skills, awards, and hobbies.
+This may include memberships of organizations, volunteer work, military experiences, computer skills, awards, and hobbies and languages.

 However, avoid mentioning religious, political, or controversial affiliations unless they directly relate to the job you want.